Why would you even want to use an acid on your skin? Isn’t it dangerous?

 So zero chemical acids that cause skin sensitivity.

-Instead gorgeous floral hydrosols distilled either by me here in my own copper still or sourced direct from artisan distillers on their flower farms.
+Instead gorgeous flower hydrosols distilled either by me here in my own copper still or sourced direct from artisan distillers on their flower farms.

 There are no down-sides to using flower hydrosols – my skin isn’t made sensitive to sunlight, as they would be from acids.